China’s Property Investment Sees 9% Decline in First Two Months, Still Down but Slower than 2023

 However, market participants remain cautious, with home buying, financing, and construction starts for real estate firms continuing to decline.
 Analysts underscore the importance of investment in major projects such as affordable housing construction, urban village renovation, and emergency public infrastructure construction to offset the decline in property investment and stimulate demand.

-Household loans, predominantly mortgages, contracted by 590.7 billion yuan ($82.08 billion) in February, following a rise of 980.1 billion yuan in January.
+Household loans, predominantly mortgages, contracted by 590.7 billion yuan (US$82.08 billion) in February, following a rise of 980.1 billion yuan in January.
 New construction starts, measured by floor area, plummeted by 29.7% year-on-year, while funds raised by China’s property developers declined by 24.1% compared to the previous year.
 This is according to Reuters calculations based on central bank data, March 2024.

 Overall, while there are signs of moderation in the property market’s decline, achieving stability remains a pressing challenge for China’s real estate sector.